DCAN-Labs/dcan-nn-unet/doc/baby_results.md

 I found out today that this problem was fixed an hour ago.
 I hope to go back to SynthSeg and try it again.

-My second choice was [nnU-Net](https://github.com/MIC-DKFZ/nnUNet).
+My second choice was [MIC-DKFZ / nnU-Net](https://github.com/MIC-DKFZ/nnUNet).
 I also ran into many difficult problems in running nn-UNet but these were due to MSI software and configuration problems and not due to the nnU-Net code itself.
 However, these were all resolved within a